jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_connect_accountgrantpermissions.md

 This script does not grant sufficient privileges to view the data on this page.

+### Error: The SQL Server Agent service status cannot be determined because a registry key cannot be read due to lack of permission.

+The script QS_Services.sql can be executed successfully only under login with SQL Server sysadmin rights.
+If the script QS_Services.sql is executed without a sysadmin account the above error will be raised.

 ## Script to grant permissions to TrustedUser

 ```